 They say the average millionaire has seven sources of income.
 Of course of that seven, I’m sure most of their sources don’t require physical labor (which is ultimately the goal) but do definitely require a great deal of maintenance and attentiveness.
 Working all your sources at the same time is tough but definitely possible.
 I would never suggest leaving money-making talents on the table because you think its too much to handle or you fear you might look crazy.
 There’s always a way.
 Here’s my strategy below:

-Back in the day, around when my daughter was about 4, I had a really nice 9-5, but as a Single mom at the time, I needed extra income to grow.
+Back in the day, when my first daughter was about 4, I had a really nice 9-5, but as a Single mom at the time, I needed extra income to get ahead.
 I frequently did my cousin’s hair with braided extensions as a hobby.
 A church friend of hers saw my work and asked to pay me to do hers the same way.
 I said sure!
 Well, that was the start of making an extra $300-$400 every weekend!
-I did take a break from hair braiding a few years when I founded my Retail Business but, I recently completed the build out of a new office space located in the US Virgin Islands, and I strategically and conveniently created a small hair braiding station within this space for old and new clients to get their hair braided while I’m here.
+That was about 10 years ago and I did take a break from hair braiding for a few years when I founded my Retail Business but, since the start of Covid in 2019, the demand for Hair Braiding was super high and so why wouldn't I tap back in to that..So I did.
+But I only offer one style in 3 sizes and I only take one client a day.
+That's 6 sources.

 Final Note: If you're thinking of becoming a multi-service freelancer, I want you to always remember that if at any moment you're starting to feeling like you're 'hustling', its time to take a step back and reassess your process.
 Remember, success is how well you perform during the process, then the amount of revenue you generate during this process, is simply your reward.